-If you choose to work with us, you should be provided with a welcome pack that will introduce who is working on your account.
+If you choose to work with us, you may be provided with a welcome pack that will introduce who is working on your account.

 The access to information provided is given to those employees who require the information to carry out the required services.
 Some examples are provided below.

-If we believe you are interested in our products and services, the Business Development Managers will have your information to make the initial contact.
-The marketing and data team will have access to your contact information, including email addresses to send marketing emails, surveys or newsletters.
+If we believe you are interested in our products and services, the sales team will have your information to make the initial contact.
+The marketing team will have access to your contact information, including email addresses to send marketing emails, surveys or newsletters.

-Where you decide to engage us to provide you with the services and products, this will be progressed by the Business Development Manager or Account Director and then transferred to the technical support and finance teams.
+Where you decide to engage us to provide you with the services and products, this will be progressed by the sales team and then transferred to the onboarding, service delivery and finance teams.

-During the lifetime of your contract, marketing and specific sales support agents will have access to your information within the on-line platforms you have access to, as well as information held within one of our internal Customer Relationship Management system(s).
+During the lifetime of your contract, marketing and specific service delivery team members will have access to your information within the online platforms you have access to, as well as information held within one of our internal Customer Relationship Management system(s) and internal networks.
 Marketing will use this information to help inform our marketing strategy.

 If you are interested in joining us, your information will be accessed by the HR team and those involved in the recruitment and selection process.

 In accordance with our terms and conditions, we reserve the right to carry out such credit and identity checks on all our customers, as we, or a third party in our absolute discretion deem necessary.
 See our terms and conditions for more details.